peterkiszelka-mckinsey/craftsmanship-tribe/packages/product-offering-kata/README.md

 - implement additional business needs

 As a base implementation, adapters (repositories) are available to handle recommendations and countries using MongoDB.
+On top of that, steps 1) and 2) have already been implemented.

 #### 1) Implement the required features with integration tests